Date & Time

 As the city is becoming an ever more complex assemblage of human and artificial non-human entities, questions of relationships, rights and democratic values are becoming prominent.
 In particular, the growing presence of artificial entities we share our cities with and the less acknowledged presence of digital representation of ourselves (digital twins) we delegate part of our existence to, asks for addressing the controversial consequences of such urban innovation based on technological determinism.
 In this workshop, we will explore the design space of contestation within the more-than-human city, employing thing-centered-design techniques, as Interviews with Things and role-playing, to envision a set of subversive strategies creating a manual of subversive strategies to disengage or mingle with artificial agents in the smart city.
 These strategies will be collected in a provocative document: The Subversive Citizen Manual for the More-Than-Human City.

 Call for position papers.
-Find more information on how to send your submission via subvercity.org/participate/
+Find more information on how to send your submission on 30 May at the latest via subvercity.org/participate/

 Maria Luce Lupetti (AiTech, Delft University of Technology),